Undertone0809/zeeland/README.md

 | [cushy-serial](https://github.com/Undertone0809/cushy-serial) | A lightweight Python serial library.
 You can create a serial program easily.                         |
 | [ecjtu](https://github.com/Undertone0809/ecjtu)               | ecjtu API SDK service, best practices for client SDK design.                                           |

+## Why build it?

+There are two main challenges in Zeeland's Python library development:

+1. **Reducing Circular Dependencies**: The framework provides a structured way to manage and minimize circular dependencies between components, making the codebase more maintainable and easier to reason about.

+2. **Reusable Common Logic**: As the developer of multiple Python libraries, I found myself repeatedly implementing similar patterns and utilities.
+Zeeland extracts these common elements into a shared infrastructure, allowing better maintenance and consistency across different frameworks and libraries.

+## Features

+- **Logger**: A logger framework that can record exceptions and log messages to different files based on the framework.
+- **Singleton**: A singleton pattern implementation.
+- **Project Metadata**: A metadata framework that can record the project's metadata and save it to the default storage path.

 ## Quick start

 Conda package manager is recommended.
 Create a conda environment.